s3yonsei/rewind_serverless/README.md

 ```

 To make use of all OpenWhisk features, the OpenWhisk command line tool called `wsk` is required.
-`wsk` can be downloaded from https://s.apache.org/openwhisk-cli-download, which site provides binaries for a variety of architectures.
+`wsk` can be downloaded from https://s.apache.org/openwhisk-cli-download, which provides binaries for a variety of architectures.
 An example of `wsk` download for amd64 architecture is as follows:
 ```
 $ wget https://github.com/apache/openwhisk-cli/releases/download/1.2.0/OpenWhisk_CLI-1.2.0-linux-amd64.tgz